AnshumannSingh510/DevOps_Kubernetess/README.md

-# DevOps CI/CD Kubernetes Demo Project
+# DevOps CI/CD Kubernetes Project

 A complete, runnable, end-to-end DevOps pipeline you can run entirely on a **Windows 11 laptop** with **Docker Desktop** — no AWS account required.